Military ranks of Rhodesia

 The Military ranks of Rhodesia were the military insignia used by the Rhodesian Security Forces.
 Since Rhodesia was a landlocked country, the Security Force did not have a navy.
 Being a former British colony, Rhodesia shared a rank structure similar to that of the United Kingdom.

 Since 1980, they have been replaced by the military ranks of Zimbabwe.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.